 - Use a reliable Antivirus

-There are a wide variety of antivirus software tools currently available on the market, but it’s important that you get a tool that you fully trust and understand.
-Some popular names that can assist you in picking out the best antivirus tools in the security industry include AV Comparatives, AV-Test, PC Magazine, and Virus Bulletin.
+A wide variety of antivirus software tools are currently available on the market, but it’s important that you get a tool that you fully trust and understand.
+Some popular names that can assist you in picking out the best antivirus tools in the security industry include AV-Comparatives, AV-Test, PC Magazine, and Virus Bulletin.

 - Use Secure Passwords

 One user vulnerability that you can easily fix is the use and choice of how you pick a password for your online accounts.
 Remember, if you pick a weak password and use it for several accounts, if one is compromised then there’s a very high chance that the others would easily be compromised as well.
-To prevent this, be sure to create a password that is long and unique enough that it could not be easily guessed by other users or even family members, and be sure to use different passwords for each of your individual accounts.
+To prevent this, be sure to create a long and unique password that could not be easily guessed by other users or even family members, and be sure to use different passwords for each of your individual accounts.

 - Keep Work E-mails Private